mathigon/textbooks/euclidean-geometry/content.md

     figure: img(src="images/divider-1.svg" width=760 height=42)

 Euclid’ axioms basically tell us _what’s possible_ in his version of geometry.
-It turns out that we just need two very simple tools to be able to sketch all of that on paper:
+It turns out that we just need two very simple tools to be able to sketch this on paper:

 ::: column(width=320)